slsa-framework/slsa/docs/spec/v1.0/terminology.md

 ### Build model

-We model a build as running on a multi-tenant platform, where each execution is independent.
-A tenant defines the build by specifying external parameters through some sort of interface, often including a reference to a configuration file in source control.
-The control plane then runs the build by interpreting the parameters, fetching some initial set of dependencies, initializing the build environment, and then starting execution.
-The build then performs arbitrary steps, possibly fetching additional dependencies, and outputs one or more artifacts.
-Finally, for SLSA Build L2+, the control plane outputs provenance describing this whole process.

 <p align="center"><img src="build-model.svg" alt="Model Build"></p>

+We model a build as running on a multi-tenant *build platform*, where each execution is independent.

+1. A tenant invokes the build by specifying *external parameters* through an interface, either directly or via some trigger.
+Usually, at least one of these parameters is a reference to a dependency, as noted below.
+2. The build platform's *control plane* interprets these external parameters, fetches an initial set of *dependencies*, initializes a *build environment*, and then starts the execution within that environment.
+3. The build then performs arbitrary steps, which might include fetching additional *dependencies*, and then writes one or more *output* artifacts.
+    The steps within the build environment are under the tenant's control.
+    The build platform isolates between build environments to some degree (which is measured by the SLSA Build Level).
+4. Finally, for SLSA Build L2+, the control plane outputs *provenance* describing this whole process.

+Notably, there is no formal notion of "source" in the build model, just parameters and dependencies.
+Most build platforms have an explicit "source" artifact to be built, which is often a git repository; in the build model, the reference to this artifact is a parameter while the artifact itself is a dependency.

+For examples on how this model applies to real-world build platforms, see [index of build types](/provenance/v1#index-of-build-types).

 | Primary Term | Description
 | --- | ---